Baby elephant bath time.

 Baby elephants body

-Once you have drawn your 45 and 90 degree angles you will then need to add a large circle inside it making sure that it fits snugly inside the angles
+Once you have drawn your 45 and 90-degree angles you will then need to add a large circle inside it making sure that it fits snugly inside the angles as shown below.

 Drawing the baby elephants head.